 As this grand geological effort is played out, the mixture of precipitous depths and the shallow undersea shelves that border the shores continuously result in the blossoming of rich marine ecosystems that any visitor can tour.

-Due to the one-of-a-kind undersea geography that characterises the Red Sea, the depths here are brimming with biodiversity.
+Due to the one-of-a-kind undersea geography that characterizes the Red Sea, the depths are brimming with biodiversity.
 Corals thrive in warm, highly saline water, and this sea, which exhibits some of the highest salt levels of any large body of water, forms a perfect environment within which they can grow.

 The undersea wildlife of the Soma Bay region is sure to set alight the passions of any diving enthusiast.
 Beginners will be enthralled when they catch glimpses of the enormous napoleon fish and potato cods, and seeing a group of softly swooping eagle rays is unbeatable.

-Many divers will be treated to a swim with a lionfish – a weird and wonderful creature whose many extruding spines, while beautiful, are terribly venomous!
+Many divers will be treated to a swim with a lionfish – a weird and wonderful creature whose many extruding spines, while beautiful, are venomous!
 Moray eels snaking their way around the coral outcrops, multi-coloured starfish dotting the landscape, and the ever-awesome spectacle of the blue spotted rays – a species whose azure spots catch the light and glow neon – make Soma Bay a diver's paradise.